Find Trade Colleges

 Read full report on Engineering Technologies at Idaho State University

-Metropolitan State University of Denver landed the #6 spot in the 2023 rankings for the best value basic certificate engineering technologies programs.
-Located in the large city of Denver, MSU Denver is a public college with a fairly large student population.
+With a ranking of #6, Metropolitan State University of Denver did quite well on this year’s best value schools for engineering technologies students working on their basic certificate.
+Located in the large city of Denver, MSU Denver is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at MSU Denver are $28,092 per year.